Biomedical careers

 Industry background

-Medical engineers must combine excellent technical ability with an in-depth understanding of biological processes, and as a result, often have a background in both engineering and biology.
+Engineers working in the field of healthcare combine a strong technical ability with an in-depth understanding of biological processes, and as a result, often have a background in both engineering and biological sciences.

 Career opportunities

-A career in medical engineering will be a challenging one, but the fast-moving, ever-changing nature of the work, combined with the job satisfaction of making such a vital difference, makes it an attractive choice for those with the right skills.
+A career in biomedical engineering will be a challenging one, but the fast-moving, ever-changing nature of the work, combined with the job satisfaction of making such a vital difference to society, makes it an attractive choice for those with the right skills.
+So, if you have an innovative approach to problem-solving, and a diligent approach to cross-disciplinary understanding, you will certainly thrive in this industry.

 Get in touch